Water Conservation Tips

-Tip: If you must irrigate, invest in the latest smart irrigation system controllers that account for such things as soil moisture, the weather forecast, soil and plant types, and other important variables that can save you a lot of money by reducing unnecessary sprinkling.
+Tip: If you must irrigate, invest in the latest smart irrigation system controllers that account for such things as soil moisture, the weather forecast, soil and plant types, and other important variables.
+Save a lot of money by reducing unnecessary sprinkling!

 Tip: Ask your landscaper about grasscycling and mulch mowing of leaves to help reduce water loss through evapotranspiration; this may also reduce the use of lawn fertilizers, as well as the overall cost of your landscaping service contract.

-Key Concept: Water leaks are expensive and knowing your usage is critical to recognize when your money is running down the drain – don’t wait for your bill to alert you of a problem.
+Key Concept: Water leaks are expensive.
+Knowing your usage is critical to recognizing when your money is running down the drain – don’t wait for your bill to alert you of a problem.

 Tip: Use real-time leak detection linked to your mobile device.
 A variety of commercial products will not only generate alerts when usage deviates from your norm, but also help you to gather data necessary to understanding how much water you use and when – all key touchpoints for understanding how best to conserve, and therefore reduce your water bill.

-Tip: If you do not have real-time leak detection, you can read the house water meter before and after a two-hour period when no water is being used.
+Tip: If you do not have real-time leak detection, you can read your home's water meter before and after a two-hour period when no water is being used.
 If the meter does not read exactly the same, there is a leak.

 Tip: Put a little food coloring in your toilet tank.
-If, without flushing, the color begins to appear in the bowl within 30 minutes, you have a leak that should be repaired immediately.
+If, without flushing, the color begins to appear in the bowl within 30 minutes, you have a toilet leak that should be repaired promptly.

 Key Concept: Over 80% of routine in-home water consumption is associated with the following: toilets (27%), clothes washers (22%), showers (17%), and faucets (16%).